LauraStarzomska/Sentiment-Analysis-Tweets/embedding_clustering/READme.md

 # Data cleaning, creating embedding & clustering

-This part of the project focuses on cleaning & preprocessing of the data and then creating word embedding out of it using Word2Vec library.
+This part of the project focuses on cleaning & preprocessing of the scraped tweets and then creating word embedding out of it using Word2Vec library.
 In the end it build clusters using K-Means method to label data by sentiments.
 I also prepared my own-labeled 150 tweets to compare results with K-Means clusters.
 Unfortunately, the accuracy was very poor - 34%.
 This is why I used Zero-Shot Classification in the next stage.

 # Files